DanielTal1/Chat-Server/README.md

 # Chat app Project- Margarita Kilinkarov, Daniel Tal

 Real time Chat app that inculdes both client and server side.
-The client side consists 3 pages: Login, Signup, Chat.
-The client side built using react.
 The server side was build using ASP.NET with entity framework to manage the database of the chat.
 In addition the server includes a rating system that was build with MVC and a service that uses a static list with Dependency Injection.